OmerSabic/fastify-jsdoc-quick-start/README.md

 4. Run `yarn dev` to start the dev server
 5. Make your changes
 6. Run `yarn lint` to lint your code
-7. Run `yarn build` to build the project
-8. Run `yarn start` to start the production server
+7. Run `yarn start` to start the production server

+# Credits

+Originally cloned from https://github.com/Looskie/fastify-drizzle-quick-start and transformed to use JSDoc over Typescript